Why is it good to train horses?

 Walk beside the horse and stop saying ‘woah”.
 If your animal keeps on going, repeat the same procedure, but stop in front of its face this time.
 Bring the crop along with you.
 Keep on training for a couple of days until your horse obeys these basic commands without delay. - One of the most difficult thing in basic horse training is longing and desensitizing.
 But, those horse training stages are quite important, even though they are really tough for a horse and take a long time to complete.
 My tip here is to do everything gradually, so that the young horse has a chance to adapt to the changes you introduce every single day.
 The consistency is also the key element of training.

 Longing and desensitizing helps the horse release its energy while you still can’t ride it.
 It’s also a good way to teach the animal to obey the cues in more extreme conditions and also to behave itself in stressful situations.
 It teaches the animal to overcome the most common horse’s fears (those include loud noises, dog’s barks, car’s roar, quick movements, flapping things, etc.).
 In the end, the horse should be much calmer around people and less affected by ‘scary’ noises and objects.
 So, desensitizing and longing not only make the horse more disciplined, but also much more adjusted to new living and riding conditions.
 Most commonly, the animal is leaded by its owner with the help of a rope halter, imitated rope reins and a long lead.
 It should rung in circles around the owner, who tells it the basic cues (like to stop or keep moving) and subjects it to the influence of the horse fears.
 It can be a loud rustling plastic bag on a stick or other noises, which can’t be removed until the horse calms down.
 It might seem quite strict and controversial, but both horse and its owner will benefit from such training.
 The animal will listen to the owner’s cues even when it’s stressed out.
 At the same time, less and less things will provoke its stress, misbehavior, fear and even aggression. - Training the horse to ride under the saddle is a whole chapter of the horse training.
 It’s a crucial moment of the entire process.
 The animal is slowly introduced into each element of the horse tack.
 The saddle is never put on the young horsey right away.
 Professionals start breaking the horse with a blanket, which imitates the saddle and walking your mare or stallion around the arena or along the track with this blanket on.
 Remember, walking, not riding.
 Choosing the right saddle pad for your horse is as essential as having patience and trusting the process.
 Not only does a saddle pad improve comfort, but it also has other benefits that are essential for development and performance.
-For example, saddle pads by LeMieux have been designed with this in mind, offering superior shape retention over time; not flattening against the horse’s back as the saddle passes over its muscles.
 A saddle pad that fits properly allows for even weight distribution across the back of your horse, promoting proper posture throughout the ride.
 All of this ensures that as you train a young horse there is comfort on both sides, ensuring a successful transition into mature riding.
 The next gear element to introduce the horse to is the surcingle.

 After a couple of weeks, the saddle may be put on the horse together with the bitless bridle.
 Again, walking and longing should come ahead of riding.
 The reins and the bit are the last tack pieces the horse is trained to wear.
 The key tip to breaking the horse to ride under the saddle and with its full gear on is to proceed to the next step only when you see that your animal is completely comfortable with walking while having some of the gear pieces on.
 Don’t mount on your horsey until it gets a chance to get used to wearing the complete gear for a couple of days.
 Ask a professional trainer from your horses’ boarding facility to help you out to avoid traumatizing experience. - The reward and punishment system is a must-have for training horses.
 You need to let the animal know when it does good or wrong.
 And, the praising and punishment methods should be understandable for a horse.
 For instance, petting it or giving it some healthy treats after a successful trick or training session will do the job.
 Most horses also like to get their mane and bodies brushed or even washed.
 After some training, they also enjoy long and deliberating walks.
 But, telling horses off should be done extremely carefully.
 You don’t want to scare the animal and lose its trust.
 If it doesn’t listen, just continue doing what you’re doing and make it obey your cues.
 And, there is only one situation when you may hit your horsey (either with a whip or by the owners legs on its sides) or apply any painful punishment.
 It’s called ‘absolutely never’.